survivejs/webpack-book/manuscript/building_with_webpack/06_cleaning_build.md

 Our build is starting to get pretty neat now.
 There's one major issue, though.
 Our CSS has been inlined with JavaScript.
 This can result in the dreaded **Flash of Unstyled Content** (FOUC).
 It's also not ideal caching-wise.

 A small change to the CSS would invalidate our `app` bundle.
 This doesn't hurt during development, but it's not something we want to experience in production.
 We can resolve this problem by separating our CSS to a file of its own.

+T> Copying files is another common operation you can handle with a webpack plugin such as [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin).
+It can be handy if you need to bring external files to your build without having webpack pointing at them directly.